jesse-james522/PakEditor/README.md

 ## License

-PakEditor-FM (the FModel fork and all PakEditor additions) is licensed under the **GNU General Public License v3.0**.
+PakEditor is licensed under the **GNU General Public License v3.0**.
 See [LICENSE](LICENSE) for the full text.

 The bundled third-party tools (UAssetGUI, retoc) retain their own licenses — see `UAssetGUI\LICENSE` and `Retoc\LICENSE`.